mikako-shirai/URL-shortening-service/README.md

 - Python
 - [Flask][Flask]

-and is a very simple web application which shortens a URL and creates a short URL alias with a 6 characters long generated key.
+and is a very simple web application which shortens a URL by creating a short URL alias with a 6 characters long generated key.
 Instead of using a Web database, it stores all the information (original URLs and aliases) to a JSON file and uses a text file to check existing keys to avoid duplication.

 ### GCP version